shanep/shanep.github.io/docs/cs554/index.md

 - Discuss the research/project ideas
 - Discuss class meeting locations off campus
 - Discuss Zoom meetings for remote students (if needed)
+- Come to class with a small write up detailing your idea/direction, you will be given 10 minutes of class time to present.
+  - If you can't think of anything that's OK!!
+Come to class with nothing and I will help you figure out an awesome project to work on.

 ::: tip Week 1 - Deliverable